h0tbird/meshlab/multi-primary-mesh/README.md

 The Container Runtime Interface (CRI) in this demo is set up to use local pull-through registries for the remote registries `docker.io`, `quay.io` and `ghcr.io` on each cluster.
+Find below some examples for interacting with the local pull-through registries.

-List images in pull-through registries:
+List all images in a registrie:
 ```bash
 curl -s 127.0.0.1:5001/v2/_catalog | jq # docker.io
 curl -s 127.0.0.1:5002/v2/_catalog | jq # quay.io